 The semiconductor industry has historically been highly cyclical and subject to significant and often rapid increases and decreases in product demand.
 Traditionally, companies in the semiconductor industry have expanded aggressively during periods of decreased demand in order to have the capacity needed to meet expected demand in future upturns.
 If actual demand does not increase or declines, or if companies in the industry expand too aggressively, the industry may experience a period in which industry-wide capacity exceeds demand.
 This could result in overcapacity and excess inventories, potentially leading to rapid erosion of average sale prices.
 The prices that we can charge our customers for our services are significantly related to the overall worldwide supply of integrated circuits and semiconductor products.
 The overall supply of semiconductor products is based in part on the capacity of other companies, which is outside of our control.
 In periods of overcapacity, despite the fact that we utilize niche technologies and manufacture specialty products, we may have to lower the prices we charge our customers for our services which may reduce our margins and weaken our financial condition and results of operations.
-We cannot give assurance that an increase in the demand for foundry services in the future will not lead to under-capacity, which could result in the loss of customers and materially adversely affect our revenues, earnings and margins.
+In addition, we cannot give assurance that an increase in the demand for foundry services in the future will not lead to under-capacity, which could result in the loss of customers and materially adversely affect our revenues, earnings and margins.
 Analysts believe that such patterns may repeat in the future.
-The overcapacity, under-utilization and downward price pressure characteristic of a downturn in the semiconductor market and/or in the global economy, as experienced several times in the past, may negatively impact consumer and customer demand for the Company's products, the end products of the Company's customers and the financial markets, which may adversely affect our business, our ability to raise funds, restructure and/or re-finance our debt and service our debt and other liabilities.
+The overcapacity, under-utilization and downward price pressure characteristic of a downturn in the semiconductor market and/or in the global economy, as experienced several times in the past, may negatively impact consumer and customer demand for the Company's products, the end products of the Company's customers and the financial markets, which may adversely affect our business and financial position.